-The restricted stock units were granted under the 2013 Plan.
-Such awards will vest (subject to the NEO's continued employment on the applicable vesting date) as follows: 1/3 vest of the award will vest on the first anniversary of the grant date and 1/36th of the award will vest on each of the next 24 monthly anniversaries of the grant date, such that 100% of the award will become vested on the third anniversary of the grant date.
-On April 18, 2019, these awards were modified to vest in quarterly installments rather than monthly installments following the initial 1/3 vesting on the first anniversary of the grant date.
-No other provisions of the awards were changed.
+The restricted stock units were granted under the Plan.
+Such awards will vest (subject to the Named Executive Officer's continued employment on the applicable vesting date) as follows: 25% of the award will vest on the first anniversary of the grant date and the remainder will vest in equal annual instalments through April 1, 2024.